Demi Lovato Apologizes For Zika Joke On Snapchat

-Demi Lovato has apologized for a misstep she made in a Snapchat video.
-In it, Lovato laughs when her mom makes a joke about everyone in Rio having Zika, according to E!
+Demi Lovato has apologised for a misstep she made in a Snapchat video.
+In it, Lovato laughs when her mum makes a joke about everyone in Rio having Zika, according to E!
 News.

 The video sparked an immediate reaction and a hashtag: #DemiLovatoIsOverParty.
 One Twitter user wrote, "People make jokes with a serious problem like diseases do not deserve an ounce of respect."